- API fetch

 volume = 120

-is to eliminate repetitive logic.
-Common reasons to use wrappers include:
+Wrappers help eliminate repetitive logic.
+Common use cases include:

 .